tschuett/mlir-rustc/README.md

 * https://icl.utk.edu/papi/

-* PGO: where to optimize
+* PGO + Instruction counters: where to optimize and not how to optimize